iamtomhewitt/home-dashboard-train-manager/README.md

     <img src="https://heroku-badge.herokuapp.com/?app=home-dashboard-train-manager&style=round&svg=1"/>
 </p>
 <p align="center">
     A Node Express app for piggy backing the api of <a href="https://github.com/jpsingleton/Huxley">Huxley</a> to get train timetables for my <a href="https://github.com/iamtomhewitt/home-dashboard">home dashboard</a>.
-This project basically just repurposes the JSON response from Huxley into a more basic format for my needs.
+This project basically just reformats the JSON response from Huxley into a more basic model for my dashboard.
 </p>
 <p align="center">🙌 Big thanks to <a href="https://github.com/jpsingleton">James Singleton</a> for making Huxley!</p>